 When a car accident victim suffers from a severe eye injury, they might not be able to return to work or enjoy the same quality of life they did before.
 When another’s negligence or recklessness caused the accident, the responsible party should be held accountable.

 If you or a loved one have suffered an eye injury resulting from an auto accident, contact The Hoffmann Law Firm, L.L.C.
-We have over 20 years of experience exclusively helping car accident victims.
+We have 25 years of experience exclusively helping car accident victims.
 We fight to win you the compensation you deserve.
 The consultation is free, and you don’t pay unless we get you money!

 Causes of Eye Injuries in Car Accidents

 While no two accidents are exactly the same, several common eye injuries result from a car accident.
 Many of these eye injuries result in permanent or long-term trauma that causes the victim to lose the quality of life they enjoyed before the accident.

 The most common eye injuries resulting from a car accident include:

 - Airbag injuries – Airbags are not soft, fluffy pillows that cushion an individual’s face in a crash.
 The technology in airbags is meant to save lives, not necessarily prevent injuries.
 When they deploy, they do so with a tremendous amount of force.
 When a victim is hit in the face or head by an airbag, they can suffer severe eye injuries.

 - T.B.I. injuries – Many auto accidents create a massive amount of force that our bodies are not meant to endure.
 Concussions and other head injuries can cause eye injuries.
 A forceful blow to the head can impact the eyes, whether from blunt trauma or a condition caused by damage to the brain.
 Even a mild concussion has been known to cause vision problems.